ddbj/www/_jga/download-e.md

 Before starting the application, create a data user group.
 In the following example group (usergrp1), an owner is researcher (account_b) who apply the application and download the data, and a member is PI (account_c).

 {% include image.html url="books/DS-group-e.png" caption="Data user group" class="w450" %}

 [Start the application](https://humandbs.biosciencedbc.jp/en/data-use) and select the group.

 {% include image.html url="books/DU-start-e.png" caption="Start data use application" class="w450" %}

 {% include image.html url="books/DU-group-e.png" caption="Select the data user group" class="w450" %}

 ## Public key for dataset encryption {#public-key-for-dataset-encryption}

 For security, the JGA datasets are encrypted by the public key for dataset encryption registered by the applicant in the data use application.
-The applicant needs to first decrypt the datasets downloaded by scp by using the private key.
+The applicant needs to first decrypt the datasets downloaded by sftp by using the private key.

 <div class="attention" markdown="1">
 The public key for dataset encryption is different from the [public/private key pair for the D-way account authentication](/account.html#enable-dra-submission-in-account).